cnnranderson/gitlab-approval-chrome-ext/README.md

 ----
 ## Changelog
 ### Jan.
+17th, 2019 (v1.2.0):
+* Added a caching mechanism
+  * Issue: casual usage from teams has been a positive experience.
+However, rate limiting has been enabled for our team.
+We're now consistently hitting rate limits due to how many upfront API requests this plugin makes (10 MRs = 10 API requests.
+This adds up during a quick session.)
+  * Benefits: With rate limiting in mind, it only makes sense to reduce the number of calls that the plugin makes.
+This will reduce the number of subsequent calls from page refreshes or general navigation.
+This will cause less server load for authenticated API requests.
+  * How it works: Instead of immediately calling each MR approval list every time we load the page, we will do a check against `/projects/{projectId}/merge_requests` and view the last update time for each MR. If the cache entry is older than the last update time, refresh that cache entry.
+If the cache matches the last update time, then don't update.
+* Refreshed the styling of the options page
+  * Updated the default settings to use compact approval settings by default.
+  * Added an indicator that displays "Saved!" whenever a user changes their settings.
+* Fix alignment of missing approval circles to match other approval margins

+### Jan.
 1st, 2019 (v1.1.1):
 * Fix compact approvals
   * Using a different element to key off of where to place (originally pipeline status -- wasn't always there).